kitnil/awesome/README.md

 ## Lua

+- [inspect.lua](https://github.com/kikito/inspect.lua) - Human-readable representation of Lua tables
+- [Penlight](https://github.com/lunarmodules/Penlight) - A set of pure Lua libraries focusing on input data handling (such as reading configuration files), functional programming (such as map, reduce, placeholder expressions,etc), and OS path management.
+Much of the functionality is inspired by the Python standard libraries.
 - [geopattern](https://github.com/azoyan/geopattern) - Generate beautiful SVG patterns from a string on Lua (5.1 - 5.4 and LuaJIT)
 - [ljos](https://github.com/dlannan/ljos) - A very simple linux kernel that boots into a luajit command line.
 - [lua-resty-jq](https://github.com/bungle/lua-resty-jq) - LuaJIT FFI bindings to jq